dm7777/react-native-starter-kit-without-expo/README.md

 - Install [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) into Chrome to see the state of Redux

 ---

-## 👊 Further Help?

-This repo is a great place to start, but if you'd prefer to sit back and have your new project built for you, [get in touch with me directly](https://mcnam.ee) and I can organise a quote.

----

-## 💡 Inspiration

-- [This blog post](http://jkaufman.io/react-web-native-codesharing/) helped put the ideas into action

 _If there's any other ideas presented in this repo, that you think worth mentioning - feel free open a pull request :)_